The Take-Charge Patient: Content

 The Take-Charge Patient advises healthcare recipients to act as patient advocates for themselves.
 Instead of being at the mercy of the medical system, they become "take-charge patients".
 The book addresses how patients can evaluate physicians to find the best fit for their needs as well as how to navigate the doctor–patient relationship and maximize the value of doctor's appointments.
 It explains how to distinguish among various procedures and healthcare professionals and gives advice about how to safeguard against medical errors.
 The book explains ways to organize medical records and obtain affordable or no-cost medical services and understanding patients' health insurance plans.
 It provides techniques for patients to study their affliction and identify potential diagnoses.
-It teaches patients about following preventive healthcare pratices.
+It teaches patients about following preventive healthcare practices.

 The book covers more granular topics like the optimal time to speak to a pharmacist.
 In its final chapter, it advises readers to fill out advance healthcare directives including a living will and a healthcare durable power of attorney.
-The documents allow patients to authorize somone to make health-choices for them if they become incapacitated and to specify the medical interventions to be done.
+The documents allow patients to authorize someone to make health-choices for them if they become incapacitated and to specify the medical interventions to be done.
 The appendix defines health insurance jargon, healthcare workers, and medical tests.
 The book includes a "Patient Checklist" and itemized resources at the close of every chapter.
 Some chapters include additional questions to consider.